 Seeing a therapist or joining a support network could be one way to help release some of the negative feelings and pent-up frustrations from a job that has become out of balance.

 Finding work/life balance again could mean that you need to think of other things outside of work.
 Could taking up a new creative project help you think about something other than work?

-Nursing burnout is a real and serious phenomenon in the industry.
+Nursing burnout is real and can seriously affect health care workers and frontline nurses.
 Finding balance again will take some effort but the journey back to work/life balance is worth it.